 Tax scams and identity theft

-If criminals steal your identity, it can take a long time to fix.
-As a result, it may be difficult for you to get a job, a loan, rent a house, or apply for government services or benefits.
+It can take a long time to recover your identity if someone steals it.
+As a result, finding a job, getting a loan, renting a house, or applying for government services or benefits may be challenging.

-If you’re unsure whether an ATO interaction is genuine, do not reply.
-If you receive an SMS or email claiming to be from the ATO, check with the ATO first to confirm it’s genuine.
+Do not respond if you are unsure whether an ATO engagement is genuine.
+If you receive an SMS or email purporting to be from the ATO, verify that it is legitimate by contacting the ATO.

 To protect against scams and identity theft, the ATO encourages individuals to:

 - run the latest software updates to ensure operating systems security is current